travelinman1013/MAI/README.md

 # MAI Framework

 A local-first AI agent framework built on Pydantic AI.
-Designed for building a private NotebookLM-style application with local LLM inference via LM Studio.

 ## What This Is